 (This post contains affiliate links)

 From standing on its own to being used to create pinwheels, flying geese, diamonds, arrows, and more, the half-square triangle is essential to creative piecing in many quilts.
 Quilters covet "perfect points," where all the seams are sufficiently precise to create sharp points on all three tips of the triangle.
-Making and trimming accurately sized HSTs is critical, so let's look at 6 ways to do just that.
+Making and trimming accurately sized HSTs is critical, so let's look at several ways to do just that.

 A quick note on terms:

 -Unfinished is the size of the HST unit by itself BEFORE it is pieced into the quilt.
 This measurement includes seam allowances